-VILLUM FONDEN’s funding for children, youth and science has one main goal: building their science capital.
+VILLUM FONDEN's funding for children, young people and science has one main purpose: more young people with strong science capital.

 Science capital =

 Science-related knowledge and skills

 + an understanding of the significance of science and technology for the development of society

 + exposure to science at home, when together with peers and during non-school activities

 Science has immense importance for our common culture, prosperity and view of the world we inhabit.
 The rapid advances made in science and technology pose many dilemmas concerning the societal organisation of tomorrow's world.
 These are what future generations must be equipped to deal with.